by Devon Stone

 Design.
 The look and layout of your page is called the theme.
 Website Builder (GoDaddy) offers 300 themes to choose from.
 WordPress has thousands of free themes, but you'll need to know how to upload them and manipulate them as needed.

 You can also hire a website designer.
-It will cost between $1,500 and $5,000 to build a custom website.
+It generally costs between $1,500 and $5,000 to build a custom website.
 If it is important to you to have a website that doesn't look like any other, or if you have special needs in your website, you'll want a designer.

 But for most construction-related businesses, having a custom design isn't worth the extra expense.
 Most construction-related businesses operate in a local area and are only interested in attracting local clients.
-So you can use a website template to build a website that will help you look professional and capable.
+So you can use a template or theme to build a website that will help you look professional and capable.

 Content.
 If you aren't capable of writing decent content for your website, you'll have to hire a professional.
 You'll need to find someone who can clearly and succinctly tell your story.
 This will probably not be the same person who designs your website - it is a rare website designer who can also write content.
 Most designers have the ability to make the design beautiful but will expect you to provide the content.